2025–26 Oklahoma State Cowgirls basketball team

 The 2025–26 Oklahoma State Cowgirls basketball team represents Oklahoma State University during the 2025–26 NCAA Division I women's basketball season.
-The Cowgirls are led by fourth-year head coach Jacie Hoyt and play their home games at the Gallagher-Iba Arena in Stillwater, Oklahoma as members of the Big 12 Conference.
+The Cowgirls, led by fourth-year head coach Jacie Hoyt, played their home games at the Gallagher-Iba Arena in Stillwater, Oklahoma as members of the Big 12 Conference.

 Previous season

 The Cowgirls finished the 2024–25 season 25–7, 14–4 in Big 12 play, to finish in third place.
-They defeated Texas Tech in the quarterfinals of the Big 12 women's tournament before losing Baylor in the semifinals.
-They received an at-large bid to the NCAA tournament as an No. 7 seed in the Spokane Region 4 where they lost in the first round to South Dakota State.
+They defeated Texas Tech in the quarterfinals of the Big 12 women's tournament before losing to Baylor in the semifinals.
+They received an at-large bid to the NCAA tournament as a No. 7 seed in the Spokane Region 4, where they lost in the first round to South Dakota State.